JohnVspecialist/JohnVspecialist/README.md

 - DEFCON 33 speaker and panelist

-- Pushing the boundaries of AI & ML
+- Pushing all the boundaries of AI & ML

-- Writing and talking about AI discoveries
+- Writing blogs & talking about AI discoveries

-- The reason the model has a trust & safety team
+- We're the reason the model has a trust & safety team

-- I’m looking to collaborate on Generative & multimodal AI Red Team Ops
+- Looking to collaborate on Generative & multimodal AI Red Team Ops

+- Frontier mechanistic interpretability around emergent and anomalous behaviors

-- I’m currently working in AI alignment research, risk assessment, trust & safety, and AI/ML Security
+- Currently working in AI alignment research, risk assessment, trust & safety, and AI/ML Security